 Salviano and the Titignano Estate

 The Salviano estate occupies 4,940 acres surrounding Lake Corbara and the banks of the Tiber River in the heart of the Orvieto DOC production zone.
 Salviano is part of the Titignano estate, a much larger property under the same ownership, located across the lake in the medieval village of the same name.
 Built in A.D.
 937, the Titignano castle and its court grew by the 17th century to include the village and the surrounding land, including the Salviano castle and its property.
-The Titignano castle has recently benefited from extensive renovations, with its main buildings refurbished by the Marchesa to include guest accommodations and a restaurant.
+The Titignano castle has recently benefited from extensive renovations, with its main buildings refurbished to include guest accommodations and a restaurant.

 Winegrowing at Salviano